Resonance chamber

-A resonance chamber uses resonance to enhance the transfer of energy from a sound source (e.g. a vibrating string) to the air.
+In acoustics, a resonance chamber is a cavity which enhances the transfer of energy from a sound source (e.g. a vibrating string) to the air via resonance.
 The chamber has interior surfaces which reflect an acoustic wave.
-When a wave enters the chamber, it bounces back and forth within the chamber with low loss (See standing wave).
+When a wave enters the chamber, it bounces back and forth within the chamber with low loss (see standing wave).
 As more wave energy enters the chamber, it combines with and reinforces the standing wave, increasing its intensity.